Defent/DMS_Exile/README.md

 ## Changelog:
+#### September 21, 2015 (11:30 PM CST-America):
+* NEW CONFIG VALUES:
+		DMS_Diff_RepOrTabs_on_roadkill
+		DMS_Bandit_Soldier_RoadkillMoney
+		DMS_Bandit_Soldier_RoadkillRep
+		DMS_Bandit_Static_RoadkillMoney
+		DMS_Bandit_Static_RoadkillRep
+		DMS_Bandit_Vehicle_RoadkillMoney
+		DMS_Bandit_Vehicle_RoadkillRep
+* Removed config value: "DMS_credit_roadkill"
+* You can now REDUCE a player's respect/poptabs when the player roadkills an AI.
+The default values are -10 poptabs and -5 respect (hardly noticeable, but I didn't want it to be extreme).
+* Alternatively, you can simply reduce the amount of poptabs gained by giving each corresponding config a positive value less than the regular.
+Set the value to 0 if you don't want to credit the poptabs/respect.
+* The player will get an appropriately colored message if he/she LOSES poptabs (as opposed to gaining them).
+* The player also gets a little more information regarding the type of AI he/she has killed.

 #### September 20, 2015 (11:30 PM CST-America):
 * CONFIG VALUES: Changed "DMS_MissionTypes" to "DMS_BanditMissionTypes"
 * Renamed some variables to "future-proof" them